hvishwanath/kafka-site-md/content/en/39/getting-started/upgrade.md

   1. Upgrade the brokers one at a time: shut down the broker, update the code, and restart it.
 Once you have done so, the brokers will be running the latest version and you can verify that the cluster's behavior and performance meets expectations.
   2. Once the cluster's behavior and performance has been verified, bump the metadata.version by running ` bin/kafka-features.sh upgrade --metadata 3.9 `
   3. Note that cluster metadata downgrade is not supported in this software version.
 Every [MetadataVersion](https://github.com/apache/kafka/blob/trunk/server-common/src/main/java/org/apache/kafka/server/common/MetadataVersion.java) after 3.2.x has a boolean parameter that indicates if there are metadata changes (i.e. `IBP_3_3_IV3(7, "3.3", "IV3", true)` means this version has metadata changes).
 Given your current and target versions, a downgrade is only possible if there are no metadata changes in the versions between.

+### Notable changes in 3.9.1

+  * We have added a system property ("org.apache.kafka.sasl.oauthbearer.allowed.urls") to set the allowed URLs as SASL OAUTHBEARER token or jwks endpoints.
+By default all URLs are allowed.
+Users should explicitly set the desired allowed list if necessary.
+  * Request logging for deprecated protocol api versions was changed from `DEBUG` to `INFO` level.
+This makes it possible to enable request logging for deprecated requests without enabling it for regular requests (which are still logged at `DEBUG` level).
+The relevant logger is `log4j.logger.kafka.request.logger` and it can be adjusted statically via the `log4j.properties` file or dynamically via `kafka-configs.sh`.